What Is the Difference Between Personal Injury and Workers’ Compensation?

 - Seek medical attention as soon as possible for your injuries and save all documentation.

-- Contact a personal injury attorney to assist you with your insurance claim or lawsuit.
+- Contact a personal injury attorney in Bakersfield to assist you with your insurance claim or lawsuit.

 Personal injury and workers’ compensation are two different legal processes that can lead to different types of compensation or benefits.
 The main difference between the two is whether or not you suffered your injury on the job.